dialoguemd-archives/covidflow/README.md

 ## Development

+### Make

+Make is expected to be installed on the developer workstation.

+### Docker

+Docker is expected to be installed on the developer workstation.

+- _Windows_: Docker Desktop 2.1.0.5 is recommended
+- _Linux_: docker >= 19.03.5 and docker-compose >= 1.24.0

-## Python version
+### Python version

-Python version 3.6.8 is required to properly install Rasa.
+Python version 3.6.8 is required to properly install Rasa components.
+It should be installed using [pyenv](https://github.com/pyenv/pyenv).

 ### Environment initialization